Tiger Woods Accident: Sheriff Reveals If Golfer Will Face Charges

-Tiger Woods was involved in a single-car rollover crash on Tuesday morning, sending him to the hospital with multiple leg injuries.
-The Los Angeles County Sheriff's Office conducted an investigation into the incident and tried to determine what caused it.
-One day later, news surfaced that the professional golfer likely won't face charges.
+After Tiger Woods was hospitalized following a single-car rollover crash on Tuesday morning, fans wondered what caused the crash and if the legendary golfer would face any charges.
+The Los Angeles County Sheriff's Office conducted an investigation into the incident and revealed that Woods, who suffered multiple serious leg injuries, likely won't face charges.

 Sheriff Alex Villanueva met with the media on Wednesday and faced questions about the incident.
 He said that Woods won't face a reckless driving charge.
 "A reckless driving charge has a lot of elements into it.
 This is purely an accident," Sheriff Villanueva explained.
 He continued and said that there was no evidence showing that Woods was under the influence of any substances when he rolled his Hyundai Genesis SUV.